nestojimenez/bootstrap/README.md

-# bootstrap
+# Automation Projects
 # Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)
 * [Setup](#setup)

 # General info
-* Name: Working with Bootstrap
+* Name: Automation Projects Tracker
 * Description: This project is to get familiar with bootstrap and start drafting my final project for the MIT course.
 * Usage: This project will help to manage an Automation Team projects.